bheisler/blog-hugo-source/content/post/work-efficiency-vs-step-efficiency.md

 At work recently, I found myself trying to explain the Work-Efficiency vs Step-Efficiency tradeoff to a coworker, but when I searched for online resources to help I couldn't find any that I liked, so I decided to take a shot at writing my own.
-I found this idea presented in a video lecture series on Youtube a while ago, but I have completely lost the link since I watched it.
+I found this idea presented in a [video lecture series](https://www.youtube.com/playlist?list=PLGvfHSgImk4aweyWlhBXNF6XISY3um82_) on Youtube a while ago.
 However, it's just as applicable to any form of parallel processing, from SIMD instructions running on a single CPU core up to massive clusters of thousands of computers.
 This is a short post explaining this tradeoff and some of the implications.

-== Work Efficiency vs Step Efficiency ==
+## Work Efficiency vs Step Efficiency

 To start with, lets define what those terms mean: